 Reaffirming Microsoft’s commitment to empower girls by opening a window into a world of technology-related careers and solve the problems they care about the most,

 Charumathy Srinivasan, Partner Group Engineering Manager-Cloud & Enterprise Division said,

 ’Microsoft has organized this program to develop capabilities and skills in STEM (Science, Technology, Engineering and Math) and increase the women workforce in the future.
 Girls have a real passion to be a part of changing the world of the future—but few of them realize how STEM is foundational to have the impact they can create.
 This group of girls came together and discussed their ideas and innovations on how to be a part of the future #MakeWhatsNext’

 Codess is just one example of the gender diversity initiatives that Microsoft is engaged in.
 Microsoft also offers the technology program DigiGirlz which is a Microsoft YouthSpark program giving high school girls the opportunity to learn more about careers in technology, connect with Microsoft employees, and participate in hands-on technology workshops.

 About Microsoft India

-Founded in 1975, Microsoft (Nasdaq “MSFT”) Microsoft is the leading platform and productivity company for the mobile-first, cloud-first world, and its mission is to empower every person and every organization on the planet to achieve more.
+Founded in 1975, Microsoft (Nasdaq “MSFT”) is the worldwide leader in software, services, devices and solutions that help people and businesses realize their full potential.
 Microsoft set up its India operations in 1990.
-Today, Microsoft entities in India have over 7,000 employees engaged in sales and marketing, research and development, and customer services and support across ten cities – Ahmedabad, Bangalore, Chennai, Delhi, Gurgaon, Hyderabad, Kochi, Kolkata, Mumbai and Pune.
+Today, Microsoft entities in India have over 8,000 employees, engaged in sales and marketing, research and development and customer services and support, across nine Indian cities – Ahmedabad, Bangalore, Chennai, Delhi NCR, Hyderabad, Kochi, Kolkata, Mumbai, and Pune.